xuhuali-mxj/IM-DCL/README.md

 We also provide the pretrained source model in mini_models/checkpoints/ResNet10_ce_aug/, We use ResNet10_ce_1200.tar to evaluate our IM-DCL.

+We start from run.sh.
 Taking 5-way 1-shot as an example, the code runing process can be done as,

 ```
 python ./adapt_da.py --model ResNet10 --train_aug --use_saved --dtarget CropDisease --n_shot 1